RPiOVN/p2pvps-server/specifications/high-level-overview.md

 Owners will fill out a form to register their device, be given a key, and then install the software on the client hardware along with the key.
 Rental of devices will be billed by the hour.
 When a device is registered, its hardware (memory, CPU, hard-drive space) will be verified.
-Owners can then place the device for rent on the marketplace, or simply reserve it for personal use.
+Owners can then place the device for rent on the P2P VPS marketplace, or simply reserve it for personal use.
 The device owner can set the hourly rate they are willing to rent the device for on the marketplace.

-When a renter agrees to the rental contract, they purchase the contract on the OpenBazaar network for a fixed length of time.
+A renter agrees to the rental contract by purchase the contract on the OpenBazaar network for a fixed length of time.
 The device is then taken off the P2P VPS market.
 A random username and password generated for the device will be emailed to the renter at that time.